Using marble for decoration purposes is a great idea, but it becomes quite a headache when it chips or breaks.

 What makes this item stand out among its contemporaries is the fact that it can be used in moist environments.
 It is true that for most glues, drying up in humid areas is a problem – but not with this one.
 This is the best glue for marble if you are working in moist areas like in your bathroom or kitchen.

-Moreover, you can rest assured that it won’t stain the surfaces that you are working on.
+Moreover, you can rest assured that it won't stain the surfaces that you are working on.
 That makes it a great addition to your DIY kit and reduces your cleaning work to the minimum.
-Besides, it doesn’t leave any nasty stain and you can wipe the finished surface to get rid of any dirt.
+Besides, it doesn’t leave any nasty stains and you can wipe the finished surface to get rid of any dirt.

 Other than that, what enhances the durability of the glue is that it is resistant to water, mold, and mildew.
 That is what makes the bond last for a long time.
 And, coming to the ease of application, the simple applicator tube gets a perfect ten from us.